Student Support Team & Behavioral Intervention Team

 How do I help?

 The best way to help is to do something.
-If you are not willing to approach the person you are concerned about, file a report with the BIT.
-If you are willing to approach the person, please consider the following as conversation starters:
+If you are not comfortable approaching the person you are concerned about, complete the Student Referral form.
+If you are comfortable approaching the person, please consider the following as conversation starters:

 - “I’m concerned about you and noticed you haven’t been ____________.
 How are you feeling?”
 Individuals in distress want understanding and care.
 Listen with respect.